As a condition of entry, you must comply with our COVID Safe Plan. See conditions below.

-Interactive behind the scenes tour Big Croc Feed, Reptastic 5 and Zootastic 5 are available but limited numbers.
+Interactive animal encounters like Big Croc Feed, Zootastic 5 and Reptastic 5 are available but numbers are limited.

-Lilies Restaurant will be operating on a limited menu during the COVID recovery period.
+Lilies Restaurant is offering a selection of lunch options.
 Visitors are welcome to bring a picnic lunch and can dine in the park.
 No BYO alcohol please.
 Take away food is obtainable.

 9.00 am Crocodile Farm Tour